jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 <h2 style="font-family: verdana;">World War I</h2>
 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC00531.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption><em>This is a Fokker Tri-plane, the plane flown by the Red Baron in World War I. The woman in front of it is dressed in mourning, representing the widows of the many pilots shot down by the Red Baron.&nbsp;</em></figcaption>
+	<figcaption><em>This is a Fokker Tri-plane, the plane flown by the Red Baron in World War I. The woman in front of it is dressed in mourning, representing the widows of the many pilots shot down by the Red Baron. </em></figcaption>
 </figure>